gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Coupled with this change are some improvements to the synchronization of worker threads within a given Gradle process, which means parallel execution mode is now more efficient.

 The new mechanism is biased to the case where a single Gradle process is running on a machine.
-We believe that there should not be any performance regressions when multiple Gradle processes are used, but please let us know if you observe a regression.
+There should not be any performance regressions when multiple Gradle processes are used, but please raise a problem report via the [Gradle Forums](http://forums.gradle.org) if you observe a regression.

 #### Faster build script compilation

-This change improves build script compilation by adding some caching in critical points in the ClassLoader hierarchy.
+This change improves build script compilation by adding some caching in critical points in the classloader hierarchy.
+This affects, for example, first time users of a build, build authors, and those upgrading a build to a new Gradle version.

 ### Finalizer tasks (i)